-Upon notification of termination of employment the member will ensure that all financial obligations to the University have been satisfied.
+Upon notification of termination of employment, the member will ensure that all financial obligations to the University have been satisfied.
 The University will provide a preliminary list of financial obligations within fourteen (14) days of the effective date of termination.
 Outstanding financial obligations of the member may be withheld from the final pay cheque until the obligations have been resolved.
-Such obligations may include amounts owing to the University for goods and services, books borrowed from the library, audio-visual equipment on loan, keys, tools, education, housing and travel advances not repaid.
+Such obligations may include, but are not limited to, University property and outstanding monetary items.

 15.1 Resignation from the University

 Whenever possible, a member must resign in writing at least one (1) month in advance of resignation.
 The notice period should be in addition to any unused vacation entitlement.

-A member who intends to retire should contact ConnectionPoint and the Pensions and Benefits Office for information regarding the appropriate notice period and other provisions at least six (6) months prior to the expected date of retirement.
+A member who intends to retire should contact ConnectionPoint and the Pension Office for information regarding the appropriate notice period and other provisions at least six (6) months prior to the expected date of retirement.

 - Long-term disability plan coverage and benefits will no longer be available to employees following the end of the month in which they turn 65.